jsimpso81/WPIlibMathLabVIEW_Examples/FRC_Traj_Robot_Sample_1/readme.md

 ![simulation!](images/sim_robot.PNG)

-To run on a real robot:
+To run on a physical robot:
 1. Update BEGIN.VI and PERIODIC TASKS.VI, and others, as needed to match the hardware on your robot.
 3. Build and deploy the robot code the same as would be done for any robot.
 4. Drive the robot...